-We take public input seriously, having had over 50 agenda items at properly noticed, public meetings on the WaterFix project and the District's water master supply plan alone (see Appendix A for a partial list of such meetings).
+We take public input seriously, having had over 60 agenda items at properly noticed, public meetings on Delta Conveyance and Valley Water's water master supply plan alone (see Appendix A for a partial list of such meetings).

-We support a WaterFix project that provides for environmental protections for the Delta, that is part of an overall State effort to improve Delta habitat through, at a minimum, the EcoRestore program, and that takes into account climate change.
+We support the Governor's Proposed Project that provides for environmental protections for the Delta, that is part of an overall State effort for a portfolio of science-based actions, and that takes into account climate change.